-Naturally, Shanghai can’t be taken as the standard for the entire Chinese scene, since it is by far the city that draws the most inspiration from abroad, and at the same has historically been the place where many experimental movements in a wide range of fields entered the country, before expanding into other areas (the Chinese Communist Party itself started here as well).
+Naturally, Shanghai can’t be taken as the standard for the entire Chinese scene, since it is by far the city that draws the most inspiration from abroad, and at the same has historically been the place where many experimental movements in a wide range of fields entered the country, before expanding into other areas (the Communist Party of China itself started here as well).
 International “post-” had already started tightening its grasp on China over the previous years, with the historic Mogwai show in November 2011 and of the younger band Maybeshewill in June 2012.

 2013 – First Strike